netresearch/kite/README.rst

         ]
     ];

-As you saw above, by quoting the braces, you can avoid that the expression is evaluated.
+As you see above, by quoting the braces, you can avoid that the expression is evaluated.
 Please see the `Symfony Expression Language Syntax <http://symfony.com/doc/current/components/expression_language/syntax.html>`_ for help on how to use the expressions.